jeamy/asciisky/README.md

 - **User-adjustable brightness filters** for asteroids and comets (magnitude 10-20)
   - Accessible via ⚙️ button under "Visible Objects"
   - Filters saved per user in `user_settings.json`
-  - Automatic cache recalculation when filters change
+  - No cache invalidation when filters change; filtering is applied in API routes and cached positions are unfiltered and reused
 - Constellation visualization with:
   - Interactive toggle to show/hide constellations
   - Constellation lines connecting major stars (using data from [constellationship.fab](https://github.com/Stellarium/stellarium/tree/master/skycultures/western))